raminduw/Q-Me/README.md

-# Q-Me a POC application.
+# Q-Me : POC application.
 Android clean architecture and MVVM.
 ---
 ### Libraries Used: